kshaffer/cognition/quiz4.md

 7. What problem arises from a scale made entirely of equal intervals?

-8. The first phrase of "Hide and Seek" by Imogen Heap is 9 seconds long ([https://open.spotify.com/track/6eRJfzCaPjbkTQ0gvPMLsi](https://open.spotify.com/track/6eRJfzCaPjbkTQ0gvPMLsi)).
+8. The first phrase of "Hide and Seek" by Imogen Heap is 9 seconds long ([https://open.spotify.com/track/6eRJfzCaPjbkTQ0gvPMLsi](https://open.spotify.com/track/6eRJfzCaPjbkTQ0gvPMLsi) – embedded below).
 Snyder says that phrases should be within the limits of short-term memory storage (3–5 seconds).
 What about this phrase, or the music to follow, mitigates the potential negative effect of this conflict, making this a perfectly cognizable phrase?

 9. Find a song/piece of music that contains an example of closure where at least three different musical parameters (pitch height, rhythmic activity, dynamics/volume, instrumentation, etc.) decrease in intensity.
 Provide the artist, title, a link (Spotify preferable, YouTube is okay) and the timing of the moment of closure.